Florida Opportunity Hub

 Novartis announced plans for a 35,000-square-foot radioligand therapy manufacturing facility in Winter Park as part of its broader U.S. investment strategy.

-Why it matters: Life sciences manufacturing projects can create long lead-time demand for specialized construction, clean-room support, security, maintenance, logistics, staffing, and professional services.
+Life sciences manufacturing projects can create long lead-time demand for specialized construction, clean-room support, security, maintenance, logistics, staffing, and professional services.

 life sciencesmanufacturingWinter Parkfacility buildout

-business expansion signalsOrlando, Orange County
+business expansion signalsOrlando, Orange Countyreviewed

 Sonoco invests $30 million to expand Orlando manufacturing capacity